Salvadoran gang crackdown: Government crackdown

 On 3 November 2022, Osiris Luna Meza, the minister of justice, announced that the government would begin destroying gravestones belonging to members of gangs to prevent them from becoming "shrines", stating "terrorists will no longer be able to 'glorify' the memory of dead criminals".
 Despite the destruction of the gravestones, the government stated that the bodies would remain intact and not be disturbed.
 Bukele compared the removal of the tombstones of gang members to denazification in Allied-occupied Germany and also compared the gangs to the Nazis themselves.
 He also stated that the government policy is only aimed at gravestones that mention gang affiliation.

 The government initiated a siege of the city of Soyapango on 3 December 2022 when 10,000 soldiers were sent to surround the city and arrest gang members.
 The government erased gang graffiti from the city during the siege.

-As of 27 August 2025, the state of exception has been extended 43 times by the Legislative Assembly.
-Nuevas Ideas (NI), the Grand Alliance for National Unity (GANA), the Christian Democratic Party (PDC), the National Coalition Party (PCN), and three independent politicians consistently vote for the extensions, while the Nationalist Republican Alliance (ARENA), the Farabundo Martí National Liberation Front (FMLN), Nuestro Tiempo (NT), and Vamos (V) consistently vote against it.
+As of 23 September 2026, the state of exception has been extended 55 times by the Legislative Assembly.
+Nuevas Ideas (NI), the Grand Alliance for National Unity (GANA), the Christian Democratic Party (PDC), the National Coalition Party (PCN), and three independent politicians consistently vote for the extensions, while the Nationalist Republican Alliance (ARENA), the Farabundo Martí National Liberation Front (FMLN), Nuestro Tiempo (NT), and Vamos (V) consistently vote against it or abstain.
+In March 2026, the Legislative Assembly approved a constitutional amendment to allow the imposition of life imprisonment upon individuals convicted on murder, rape, or terrorism.